 In WB-S1 mode, a UE operating in category CE can operate in either CE mode A or CE mode B (see 3GPP TS 36.306 [44]).
 A UE that supports CE mode B and operates in WB-S1 mode in either CE mode A or CE mode B shall calculate the value of the applicable NAS timer indicated in tables 10.2.1, 10.3.1 using a multiplier.
 The NAS timer value obtained is used as described in the appropriate procedure subclause of this specification.
-The NAS timer value shall be calculated at start of a NAS procedure, and shall not be re-calculated until the NAS procedure is completed, restarted or aborted.
+The NAS timer value shall be calculated at start of an NAS procedure, and shall not be re-calculated until the NAS procedure is completed, restarted or aborted.

 The support of CE mode B by a UE is indicated to the MME by lower layers.
 When an MME that supports WB-S1 mode performs NAS signaling with a UE, which supports CE mode B and operates in WB-S1 mode in either CE mode A or CE mode B, the MME shall calculate the value of the applicable NAS timer indicated in tables 10.2.2, 10.3.2 using a multiplier.
 The NAS timer value obtained is used as described in the appropriate procedure subclause of this specification.
 The NAS timer value shall be calculated at start of a NAS procedure and shall not be re-calculated until the NAS procedure is completed, restarted or aborted.